What is an anti-inflammatory diet?

 An anti-inflammatory diet is basically a super healthy diet which focuses on reducing inflammation throughout the body.
 Chronic inflammation can be caused by the production of too many free radicals due to elements of living such as pollution, smoking, drinking alcohol, and consuming too many overly processed foods.
 As individuals there is not a lot we can do about pollution, but we can stop smoking, drink less alcohol and sodas, and enjoy a healthy diet.
-Our healthy diet works for us by including lots of anti-oxidants, these are compounds which effectively dull or nullify the work of free radicals in the body.
+Our healthy diet works for us by including lots of anti-oxidants.
+Antioxidants are compounds which effectively dull or nullify the work of free radicals in the body.
 It’s good to know that the production of free radicals is a perfectly normal process and happens all the time in our bodies.
 It’s when we emphasise their production through unhealthy living that inflammation can result.
 As chronic inflammation sits under many lifestyle related conditions such as heart disease, arthritis and cancer, focusing on an anti-inflammatory diet is best for health.

 So what should you eat?